tombailly/play2torial/JAVA.md

 This tutorial will help teach you how to build Java web applications with Play Framework 2.3.

-Before you get started you will need to install [git](http://git-scm.com/) and [Play Framework](https://playframework.com/documentation/).
-You will complete this by installing the Typesafe Activator tool.
+Before you get started, you will need to install [java](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), [git](http://git-scm.com/), [sbt](http://www.scala-sbt.org/download.html), and finally, and older version of the [Play Framework](https://downloads.typesafe.com/typesafe-activator/1.3.12/typesafe-activator-1.3.12.zip).

+Many of these install may require you to update your PATH, which is done differently in Windows or the Mac.
+Those details are not provided in this tutorial.

 Test that the `activator` command works by running:

     activator -help

 You should see text displaying optional commands for the activator tool.
-If you do not, repeat the above process and make sure you are downloading the most recent version of Play.
+If you do not, ensure you have that the downloaded activator script referenced in your
+PATH.

 Alright!
 You are ready to go!